 Learn more about Historical Studies.

-Students who focus on human development learn about the characteristic patterns of human behavior during life stages — cultural variability, achievements, behavioral pathologies, and more.
+Students who focus on Human Development learn about the characteristic patterns of human behavior during life stages — cultural variability, achievements, behavioral pathologies, and more.
 Your studies can center on psychology, human biology, anthropology, or almost any other related discipline.

 Learn more about Human Development.

 The key to a successful program in Interdisciplinary Studies is to create a degree program that works towards a goal, resolves a problem, or meets the specific needs of a particular profession.
-By combining studies from other program areas, you can work toward a degree that focuses on such areas as arts management, criminal justice, culinary education studies, holistic health, or writing as therapy.
+By combining studies from other program areas, you can work toward a degree that focuses on areas such as arts management, criminal justice, culinary education studies, holistic health, or writing as therapy.